 About the bursary

-Enterprise Educators UK (EEUK) has established the Bursary in memory of their former Vice-Chair Dr Richard Beresford.
+Enterprise Educators UK (EEUK) established the Bursary in memory of their former Vice-Chair Dr Richard Beresford.
 Richard had a deep commitment to supporting the personal development of colleagues working in enterprise and entrepreneurship education.
 Please scroll to the bottom of this page for details of bursaries already awarded.

 To support the personal development of enterprise and entrepreneurship educators and practitioners, to positively contribute to their practice and to share the story of their learning experiences with the wider EEUK membership.

 You must be employed by an EEUK member organisation and should have been an enterprise educator or practitioner for no more than 5 years.
 Directors of EEUK are not eligible to apply.
 Full terms and conditions are at the bottom of the application form.

 The Bursary could help you to engage in a personal development opportunity that you could not otherwise do so.
 This could include but is not limited to attendance at conferences, visits to other institutions to share models and knowledge of good practice in enterprise education, course fees that are relevant to enterprise education practice.

 How will I share my learning with the EEUK membership?

 After spending the Bursary, you will be required to write a 500 word blog and create a 90-second video to be shared with the EEUK membership to show what you have learnt and how you will embed the learning in your practice.